Your Claude bill is bigger than it should be. Find out where in 60 seconds.

 The first 60 seconds

 After install, one command.
-Renders inline, in your terminal:
+Renders inline, in your terminal.

 tokenmin

 pill is the severity tier.
+The Levers scorecard surfaces which of

 Live dashboard